olensa/tg_bot/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-This project is running authomatically on digital ocean, so you can simply add this bot to your telegram account with this link: https://t.mr/newolenabot
+This project is already running on Digital Ocean droplet, so you can simply add this bot to your telegram account with the following link: https://t.mr/newolenabot

 Or if you want to have your own version of the bot: